edmundmk/pomelo/README.md

         PP contents DOT qual_name QQ .
             { return reduced_rule(); }

-The values of the symbols comprising the rule can be provides as arguments to the action function by giving them a name using parentheses.
+The values of the symbols comprising the rule can be provided as arguments to the action function by giving them a name using parentheses.

         PP contents(c) DOT(op) qual_name(name) QQ .